flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - Map has [[eleven dimensions]]
     - https://tftmap.massive.wiki/map/aram_zucker-scharff is the gold standard in survey responses :)
         - [[Aram]] openness seemed hard to interpret
+        - [[Flancian]] maybe interoperability could be clustered with [[data sovereignty]] more closely than with [[openness]] to leave that for open source/free software
+    - [[Jerry]] how do we make this more accessible to non technical users?
+        - Maybe interactive experience that lets people go from preferences to recommended tools?
 - (placeholder)
 - Agora has a plugin for Matrix that lets you push stuff to the Agora - https://anagora.org/@anagora@matrix.org